 65% of people see online search as the most trusted source of information about people and companies.
 (Forbes)

-In 2019, consumers are beginning trust a Yelp review just as favorably of a personal recommendation from a family member or close friend.
+In 2019, consumers are beginning to trust a Yelp review just as favorably of a personal recommendation from a family member or close friend.
 Although this differs when removing public arrest records you can apply the same concept that online users are quick to judge after saying something (positive or negative) on the first page of Google.

 Nearly 50% of US adults who Google themselves say the results aren’t positive.